tinytonny/MKTContent/mktcontent/帮助中心/帮助中心导航-栏目/catalog.md

 		"id":248
 	},
 	{
-		"summary":"It explains how to use Linux VM of JD Cloud to build Discuz in details.
+		"summary":"It explains how to use Linux Virtual Machines of JD Cloud to build Discuz in details.
 Forum", "name":"Setting up Discuz!
 Forum",
 		"id":249
 	},